SudheendraBS/adaptordie/README.md

 # Getting Started

-  In this DevJam you will get first hand exposure to Apigee Edge, the industry's leading API Management platform.
+  In this workshop, you will get first hand exposure to Apigee Edge, the industry's leading API Management platform.
 To get started with Apigee Edge, you will need to create an account and set up a free trial instance of Apigee Edge that you can use to build our labs today.

    If you're new to Apigee, visit this page to create an account: <a href="https://accounts2.apigee.com/accounts/sign_up" target="_blank">https://accounts2.apigee.com/accounts/sign_up</a>